Adaptive circular deconvolution by model selection under unknown error distribution: Adaptive estimation

-It is easy to see that there exists always a function $\Sigma$ satisfying condition \eqref{ass:sum}.
-Consider the orthogonal series estimator $\hxdf_k$ defined in \eqref{def:est}.
-The adaptive estimator $\hxdf_{\whk}$ is now obtained by choosing the dimension parameter $\whk$ such that
+It is easy to see that there exists always a function $\Sigma$ satisfying the defining condition.
+Moreover, as we show in Lemma~\ref {lem:schachtel} in the \hyperref[app]{Appendix}, the sequences defined above satisfy $\Cy^\lambda_n \leq\Cy_n\leq \Cy^u_n$ and $\Ce^\lambda_m \leq\Ce_m \leq\Ce^u_m$ for all $n,m\in \N$.
+In the illustration below we compute these objects explicitly.

-Next, we derive an upper bound for the risk of this adaptive estimator.
-To this end, we need the following assumption. \begin{assumption} The sequence $M$ satisfies $ \edfr^{-1}\,\min_{1\leq |j|\leq\Ce_m} \edfw_j \geq 2/m$ for all $m\geq 1$. \end{assumption} By construction, this condition is always satisfied for sufficiently large $m$.